mihirp1998/VADER/VideoCrafter/readme.md

     - `--wandb_entity` is the entity of wandb, whose default value is `''`.
     - `--use_AdamW8bit` is set to `True` if you want to use AdamW8bit optimizer.
     - `--inference_only` is set to `False` if you only want to do training.
     - `--backprop_mode` is to control when we gather the gradient during backpropagation in LoRA.
-It could be `'last'` (gather the gradient only at the last DDIM step), `'rand'` (gather the gradient at random step of DDIM), and `'specific'` (do not gather the gradient at the 15th DDIM step).
+It could be `'last'` (gather the gradient only at the last DDIM step), `'rand'` (gather the gradient at a random step of DDIM), and `'specific'` (gather the gradient at the 15th DDIM step).

 #### 📺 Inference